ChainLaunch

-Both Hyperledger Fabric and Hyperledger Besu live under the Linux Foundation Decentralized Trust umbrella.
+This comparison covers Hyperledger Fabric and Hyperledger Besu, the two leading enterprise permissioned blockchain protocols under the Linux Foundation Decentralized Trust umbrella.
 They share a governance model, but almost nothing else.
 Fabric uses an execute-order-validate pipeline with Go chaincode.
 Besu runs a standard EVM with Solidity smart contracts.
 According to a Hyperledger Foundation survey (2024), Fabric accounts for roughly 46% of enterprise permissioned deployments, while Besu's share has grown to 28% — driven largely by tokenization and DeFi projects.

 Choosing between them isn't about which is "better."
 It's about which architecture matches your data model, privacy requirements, and developer ecosystem.
 This guide breaks down every dimension that matters so you can make that call with confidence.